-The After School program is in session for 38-weeks annually for Pomfret Community School children and 36-weeks annually for Rectory Elementary children.
+The After School program is in session for 38-weeks annually for Pomfret Community School children and 36-weeks annually for Rectory Elementary children (this figure is determined by the number of calendar days After School is in session and may vary from year to year).
 Therefore, monthly tuition is determined on After School Program's 38-week school year for Pomfret Community School students or 36-week school year for Rectory Elementary students and divided over a 10-month period (September to June).
 Families are responsible to pay the monthly contracted fee plus any additional fee for care provided.
 A \$10.00 "Late Pay" fee may be added weekly to an account one (1) month past due.
 After School reserves the right to ask any family who has an account that is past due to keep their child home until payment is made.
 A \$25.00 fee will be charged for checks returned by the bank.
 If the bank returns two checks unpaid, all future payments must be made in the form of a money order